WHITE-HAT999/testtttt/README.md

 				local tweenTo
 				local name

-				for _, sliderFound in ipairs(siriusValues.sliders) do
+				for _, sliderFound in ipairs(controValues.sliders) do
 					if sliderFound.name.."
 Slider" == slider.Name then
 						tweenTo = sliderFound.value
 						name = sliderFound.name